Japan Air Self-Defense Force: Equipment

 The JASDF maintains an integrated network of radar installations and air defense direction centers throughout the country known as the Basic Air Defense Ground Environment.
 In the late 1980s, the system was modernized and augmented with E-2C Hawkeye airborne early warning aircraft.
 The nation relies on fighter-interceptor aircraft and surface-to-air missiles to intercept hostile aircraft.
 Both of these systems were improved from the beginning of the late 1980s.
 Outmoded aircraft were replaced in the early 1990s with more sophisticated models, and Nike-J missiles have been replaced with the modern Patriot PAC-2 and PAC-3 system and M167 VADS.
+Multiple tests by North Korea with so-called hypersonic missiles are currently prompting Japan to consider purchasing the Israeli Arrow-3 system.
 The JASDF also provides air support for ground and sea operations of the JGSDF and the JMSDF and air defense for bases of all the forces.
 Base defenses were upgraded in the late 1980s with new surface-to-air missiles, modern antiaircraft artillery and new fixed and mobile aircraft shelters.
+To facilitate mobile control in case of emergency deployments or rapid response, the JASDF also employed the cylindrical J/TPS-102 3D radar for battlefield air control.